-To achieve these objectives while maintaining service levels and a strong capital expenditure program, the average general rate and the municipal charge will increase by 2.75% in line with the rate cap.
+To achieve these objectives while maintaining service levels and a strong capital expenditure program, the average general rate will increase by 2.75% in line with the rate cap.

-This will raise total rates and charges for 2024/25 to \$23,134,000 (exclusive of Interest on outstanding rates).
+This will raise total rates and charges for 2024/25 to \$23,188,000 (exclusive of Interest on outstanding rates).